LSSTDESC/SprintDayFeb2025/README.md

 # SprintDayFeb2025
-Repository to host Sprints at the DESC Feb 2025 Virtual Collaboration Meeting
+Repository to host Sprints at the DESC Feb 2025 Virtual Collaboration Meeting on Feb 24 2025

 Check the <a href="https://github.com/LSSTDESC/SprintDayFeb2025/issues">issue page</a> to see the list of sprints.